yuvraj3421/yuvraj-Map-up-test-repository/README.md

 Create a Python function named `get_bus_indexes` that takes the `dataset-1.csv` as a DataFrame.
 The function should identify and return the indices as a list (sorted in ascending order) where the `bus` values are greater than twice the mean value of the `bus` column in the DataFrame.

 ## Question 4: Route Filtering

-Create a Python function named `filter_routes` that takes the `dataset-1.csv` as a DataFrame.
-The function should filter and return a list of values from the column `route` where the average value of the `truck` column is greater than 7.
+Create a python function `filter_routes` that takes the `dataset-1.csv` as a DataFrame.
+The function should return the sorted list of values of column `route` for which the average of values of `truck` column is greater than 7.

 ## Question 5: Matrix Value Modification